seaflow-uw/seaflow-web/content/_index.md

       slides:

       - title: The SeaFlow Research Group
-        content: 'We are an interdisciplinary team of scientists studying the role of phytoplankton in a changing planet.
-We integrate advanced observational technologies with innovative computational approaches to understand how phytoplankton respond to changing ocean conditions and what that means for the future of our ecosystems.'
+        content: 'We study the role of phytoplankton in a changing planet by integrating advanced observational technologies with innovative computational approaches to understand how phytoplankton respond to changing ocean conditions and what that means for the future of our ecosystems.'
         align: left
         background:
           image: